Otter fishing: History

 Otter fishing has been practiced historically in a number of regions including Central Europe, Northern Africa, the British Isles, Scandinavia, South Asia, Southeast Asia, China and South America.

 The earliest records of otter fishing are from the Yangtze region of China during the Tang dynasty (618–907) and was observed in the 13th century by Marco Polo on the Yangtze River.
 Otter fishing in China was practiced for subsistence and also collectively for profit.
 The Chinese reputedly learned the techniques from the fishermen of Southeast Asia.
 In India, otter fishing was practiced in the Indus and Ganges river basins, in Bengal and in South India along the Coromandel Coast.

 Otter fishing was known in Europe from as early as the 16th century.
 The Scandinavians trained otters for catching trout.
 Olaus Magnus, the Archbishop of Uppsala, published a tome in 1555, De Gentibus Septentrionalibus (On Northern Peoples), which includes a sketch of a fishing otter.
 One of the motifs of Magnus's 1539 map of Scandinavia, Carta marina, is an otter fetching a fish for its master, who is ready with a knife and a cooking vessel on the fire.

 Fishing with otters was known in England, Scotland, Germany and Poland.
 The first mention of otter fishing in the British Isles dates to 1480, while the method for training otters is described in the 1653 book on angling by Izaak Walton, The Compleat Angler.
 Individual sportsmen in the Americas and Europe have also used otters for sport fishing.
-British sportsmen who had served in South India during the early years of the Raj have been known to import this practice to their homes in Europe.
+British sportsmen who had served in South India during the early years of the British Raj had been known to import this practice to their homes in Europe.

 Otter fishing is also reported from Central and South America.
 A Maxacali creation story from Brazil suggests that the practice of otter fishing may have been prevalent in the past.
 Fishermen from Guyana used a different tactic – they would observe where an otter deposited its catch and later purloin the fish.